 Mitigating Shadow IT Risks

-Even though there are several pitfalls to Shadow IT.
-There are some practical strategies to manage and mitigate the risks within your organisation.
+Even though there are several pitfalls to Shadow IT, there are some practical strategies to manage and mitigate the risks within your organisation.

 1. Education and Awareness

 Before undergoing any Shadow IT employment, it’s highly important to educate your employees about the possible risks involved.
 Making sure communication is transparent throughout the whole process is also key so that if there are any issues, they can be mitigated quickly.
+Encouraging employees to communicate their IT needs and being receptive to their requests can also help with managing shadow IT take-up.

 2. IT Governance